tronza/hy-sheep-defender/README.md

 Project is published under Apache 2.0 License http://www.apache.org/licenses/LICENSE-2.0

+Sheep Defender is a game that combines elements of tower defense games with the FPS concept.
+Developed with Unity for the 3 main desktop platforms Windows/Mac/Linux.
+A mobile version is planned.

 ## Opening the project in Unity

 To open the project in Unity, you should select: